Are you interested in booking a trip to Finland in winter?

 If you’re in Helsinki, expect around 6 hours of daylight on the winter solstice.

-So, if you’re visiting Rovaniemi, for example, you will still be able to see a bit and it will not be pitch black.
+So, if you’re visiting Rovaniemi in winter, for example, you will still be able to see a bit and it will not be pitch black.

 Temperatures During Winter in Finland